cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 This worker will create n number of things, where n is the value passed to the worker.

-Create a controller for 'things';
+Create a controller for "Things":

 <pre class="terminal">
 $ rails g controller Thing